AudreyGilliam/CSC4350_Assignment_4/README.md

 Requirements not implemented:
-no if then statement for the 200 or 404 have not created an index file
+no if then statement for the 200 or 404 and have not created an index file

 ***Should accept and parse the HTTP request, get the requested